 KIMBERLY L. JAMES CPA

-Kim has more than 19 years of experience in public accounting.
+Kim has more than 25 years of experience in public accounting.
 She possesses extensive experience with audit, review, compilation and tax engagements.
-Kim has spent her career serving a diverse group of industries including not-for-profits, retail, distribution and manufacturing.
-Kim also has experience working with public companies.
-Her experience as an auditor has allowed her to gain valuable knowledge that helps her advise her clients and add value.
+Kim has spent her career serving a diverse group of industries, including not-for-profits, retail, distribution and manufacturing.
+She also has experience working with public companies.
+Her experience as an auditor has allowed her to gain valuable knowledge that helps her advise and add value to her clients.

-She is an active volunteer in the community.
-Kim served as the assistant treasurer and the vice president of HandsOn Central Ohio.
-She is currently a member of the Economic Council for the Dominican Sisters of Peace and the Catholic Foundation’s Professional Advisors Group.
-Kim is an active member of the Firm’s Women In Business, Not-for-Profit and SEC Small Business Groups.
+Kim is an active volunteer in the community.
+She currently serves as a finance committee member and a member of the board of Bridgeway Academy and previously served as a member of the Economic Council for the Dominican Sisters of Peace and the treasurer of the Board of Star House.
+In addition, Kim is an active member of the Schneider Downs Focus on Women and the P.O.W.E.R.
+Committee, the Not-for-Profit Industry Group and the SEC Small Business Group.

 Professional and Community Involvement